dequbed/rsasl/README.md

 ![maintenance]
 ![license]

-rsasl is an framework for the Simple Authentication and Security Layer — SASL.
+rsasl is an framework for [RFC 4422](https://tools.ietf.org/html/rfc4422); the Simple Authentication and Security Layer — aka SASL.

 rsasl provide a large number of mechanisms by itself: (Crossed off ones are ported to pure Rust already, striked through ones aren't yet implemented in the 2.0 version / main branch)